About the Investigative Reporting Workshop

 Dunbar subsequently authored a major article analyzing the Comcast takeover of NBC in the January/February 2011 issue of CJR.
 And in February 2011, he and his team presented a detailed broadband map of Washington and the surrounding metro area, the eighth-largest in the country, complete with searchable data revealing the speed and price of broadband services.
 The principal finding — covered by The Washington Post, WAMU-FM, the New Republic and others — was that “people who live in low-income areas of the District of Columbia on average get less for their broadband dollar than those who live in the wealthy suburbs — and subscribers in rural areas get the worst deals of all.”

 In the Washington metropolitan area, the “digital divide” is less about access to broadband and more about affordability and income.
 We found this was also true throughout the nation.
-Computer-assisted reporter and web developer Jacob Fenton, working with Dunbar (who recently rejoined the Center for Public Integrity staff), completed this unprecedented journalistic investigation into which parts of the United States still do not have high-speed Internet access in the 21st century, and why.
+Reporter and web developer Jacob Fenton, working with Dunbar (who later rejoined the Center for Public Integrity staff), completed this unprecedented journalistic investigation into which parts of the United States still do not have high-speed Internet access in the 21st century, and why.

 The package we produced and published in March 2012 looked at the 100 top metropolitan areas around the country and found that income continued to be the great digital divider.
 Through mapping searchable databases, stories and sidebars, we brought readers into the reality of poverty and low-income areas in which people cannot find jobs, talk to their children’s teachers or apply for basic government services without computers and high-speed connections.
 We customized maps for seven organizational members of the INN, who then produced additional local stories.
 NPR wrote about the project on its website, which we co-published with: